Boating in Rajsamand Lake

 Nauchowki Paal – RajSamand

-This dam is also known as “Nauchowki Paal” as there are nine chowkis (platforms) over the steps leading to the water.
+This dam, also known as “Nauchowki Paal,” features nine chowkis (platforms) over the steps descending into the water.

-The auspicious number nine has been considered in many aspects of the design and the architecture of the dam.
-It is believed that the dam measures nine hundred ninety-nine feet in length and ninety-nine feet in breadth.
+The number nine plays a significant role in the dam’s design and architecture.
+It is reputed that the dam spans nine hundred and ninety-nine feet in length and measures ninety-nine feet in width.

 The Jheel-Bharo Abhiyaan at Rajsamand

-Recently I read a thought-provoking article by Tavleen Singh in which she pointed to the ills of modern Indian mentality.
+I recently came across an insightful article by Tavleen Singh that critiqued the flaws in the contemporary Indian mindset.
 She wrote, “I have been in villages where people admit that they stopped repairing the village ponds and ended the ancient practices of harvesting rain waters because they believed that the `Sarkar` owed them free piped water in their homes.
-This distorted mindset, I believe comes from the idea born of Nehruvian socialism that the government would take care of everyone’s need even if nobody lifted a finger to pick up a piece of waste paper”.
+This distorted mindset, I believe comes from the idea born of Nehruvian socialism that the government would take care of everyone’s need even if nobody lifted a finger to pick up a piece of wastepaper”.

 Ambience around Jetty Stand of the Rajsamand Lake